DETAILED ACTION

 Greyscale

-The suction tip is configured to attach to a head which includes a mechanism configured to generate a suction force
+The suction tip being attachable to a head including a mechanism configured to generate a suction force (Col. 33, 3rd paragraph)

-The base tip further comprises a proximal end portion into which an end portion of the head is insertable
+The base tip contains a first proximal end portion into which an end portion of the head is insertable and having a hollow portion

 Regarding limitation I, Kinney et al. teaches a suction tip (elements 1 (pipette tip extension) and 12 (pipette tip)) configured to attach to a head which includes a mechanism configured to generate a suction force (element 22 – pipette 22 is part of pipetting head 27 of the liquid handling work station 25 (controls dispensation/aspiration), which is in turn is under the control of the controller – Col. 33 – 3rd paragraph) (see annotated FIG. 7 below).
 Kinney et al. teaches that using the head allows positioning of the assembly and control over dispensation and aspiration steps (Col 33 – 3rd paragraph).